tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Comma-separated values (CSV) is one of the most common file formats used to share data on finance.
 You will start working with DataFrames by creating them from CSV files.

-Slack out to students the [Pandas DataFrame Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and the [Pandas Getting Started Guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) and encourage them to review these resources at their pace.
+Slack out to students the [Pandas DataFrame Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and the [Pandas Getting Started Guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) and encourage them to review these resources at their own pace.

 Continue by opening the two CSV files in the "Resources" directory (`sales.csv` and `sales_no_header.csv`) in VSCode or any other plain text editor to show students the format of the data.
-Point out that one file has a header while the other does not.
+Point out that one file has a header, while the other does not.
 Refer back to these files during the demo as needed.

 Next, open `reading_csvs.ipynb` Jupyter notebook and walk through the following aspects of the code with your students.
 Highlight the following in sequential order.